Weak Liouville quantum gravity metrics with matter central charge $\mathbf{c} \in (-\infty, 25)$: Properties of weak LQG metrics

+To adapt this proof to our setting, we apply Lemma~\ref{lem-iterate} to define a collection of annuli with the same property, with one important difference: instead of having an upper bound for the $D_h$-diameter of the circle $\partial B_r(z)$, we have an upper bound for the length around the annulus $\BB{A}_{r/2,r}(z)$.
+This modification, however, does not affect the rest of the proof, since one can still ``string together'' these paths around the annuli $\BB{A}_{r/2,r}(z)$ to get a path from $\BB{r} K_1$ to $\BB{r} K_2$. \end{proof}

-\begin{proof}[Proof of Proposition~\ref{prop-two-set-dist}] This property was stated in the continuous metric setting as~\cite[Proposition 3.1]{lqg-metric-estimates}, and we can apply the proof of that proposition to the supercritical setting without any modifications, except that we apply Lemma~\ref{lem-iterate} instead of~\cite[Lemma 3.2]{lqg-metric-estimates} and define the events $E_r(x;C)$ as we did before stating Lemma~\ref{lem-iterate}. \end{proof}
+\begin{proof}[Proof of Proposition~\ref{prop-metric-scaling}] Proposition~\ref{prop-metric-scaling} was stated in the continuous metric setting as~\cite[Theorem 1.5]{lqg-metric-estimates}, and we can directly apply the proof of this theorem to our setting.
+In what follows, we describe the general idea of their proof and how to make the minor modifications to adapt it to our setting.